If you want to apply to UC Berkeley, the regular decision application deadline is November 30 and the application fee is $70.

 These are the early application deadlines for University of California, Berkeley.

-University of California, Berkeley does not offer early decision or early action..
+UC Berkeley does not offer early decision or early action.

 Some students apply to college early because they believe it will help their chances.
 Early deadlines may increase the chance of being admitted, since applying early shows your are very interested in a school, and your application is being considered before all the regular decision applicants apply.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are are most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you're strong.
+Each college has a different way of determining which factors are they consider most important in the admissions process.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that prioritize the areas where you shine.

 |Academic GPA||Very Important|